nomadic-ore/dbt-forecasting-demo/README.md

 # 🧠 dbt Forecasting Demo with Python + Tableau

 This project demonstrates an end-to-end forecasting pipeline combining **dbt**, **Python**, and **Tableau**.
 It showcases demand forecasting using customer sales data and produces both customer-level and country-level forecasts, visualized in Tableau and Matplotlib.

+This project emphasizes learning and integration over polish.
+The Tableau dashboard is included to illustrate how outputs from dbt and Python can be consumed by business intelligence tools.
+Enhancements to interactivity and design are possible, but were not the primary focus in this iteration.

 ## 📊 Project Overview